ni/semi-test-library-dotnet/docs/UserGuide/AddingUsingStatements.md

 # Adding Using Directives

-Depending on how your Visual Studio IDE is configured, the required using directives for accessing the Semiconductor Test Library may or may not automatically populate for as you write code.
-Therefore, you should always ensure that you have added the appropriate namespaces as using directives to the top of your code.
-This is required for the code to compile and for certain IDE features to work properly, such as Visual Studio's [IntelliSense](https://learn.microsoft.com/en-us/visualstudio/ide/using-intellisense?view=vs-2022).
+Depending on your Visual Studio IDE configuration, the required using directives for accessing the Semiconductor Test Library may or may not automatically populate when you write code.
+Therefore, you should always add the appropriate namespaces as the using directives at the beginning of your code.
+This is required for the code to compile and for certain IDE features to work properly, such as Visual Studio's IntelliSense.

-Example 1: When working with the NI DCPower instruments, make sure you are using the following using directives in your code:
+Example 1: When working with the NI-DCPower instruments, make sure you are using the following using directives in your code:

 ```C#
 using NationalInstruments.SemiconductorTestLibrary.InstrumentAbstraction;